ShivamJaiswal299/forKiet/README.md

 # forKiet
-Intoduction to git and github through my college cse lab I am typing this cuz my said it to do.
+Intoduction to git and github through my college cse lab I am typing this cuz my teacher said it to do.